• Skip to primary navigation

 Based on “Everybody Writes” by Ann Handley

 I fell in love with her writing as much as I loved meeting her in person.
 And, if you read her book, you will too.
 Ann’s personality shines through in the warmth of her smile, friendliness of voice, and outrageous but stylish fashion sense.
 Her passion for educating others is contagious.
-Her book helped me to write better.
+Her book helped me write better.
 So, I’m sharing what I learned to help you improve your writing skills too.

 Join a New League